mui/material-ui/docs/data/system/getting-started/usage/usage.md

 <Box sx={{ width: [null, null, 300] }}>This box has a responsive width.</Box>
 ```

-### Custom breakpoints
+#### Custom breakpoints

 You can also specify your own custom breakpoints, and use them as keys when defining the breakpoints object.
-Here is an example of how to do that.
+Here is an example of how to do that:

 ```jsx
 import * as React from 'react';